ignaciogarcia-dev/reconbanker/docs/development.md

 NNN_description.sql
 ```

-Where `NNN` is the next sequential number (e.g. `017_add_column_x.sql`).
+Where `NNN` is the next sequential number.
 The migration runner applies files in filename order and tracks which have been applied.

 ## Adding a bank script